secretstartups/handbook/people-group/learning-and-development/compliance-courses/index.html.md

 ## Compliance Courses

 GitLab has several compliance courses and resources.
-Explore the drop-downs below to learn more.
+Explore the chart below to learn more.

 | Training     | Tool  | Frequency   |  Responsible Team   |
 |---------|-----------------|------------------|------------------|